quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 its nonce octets, and its provided server ID into the server ID octets.
 See
 {{cid-entropy}} for nonce generation considerations.

-If the server simply increments the nonce each time it has to generate a server ID, this simplifies avoidance of using the same nonce twice.
-However, in such a case the server SHOULD pick a random nonce from which to start counting from.

 The server encrypts the server ID using the following four pass algorithm, which leverages 128-bit AES Electronic Codebook (ECB) mode, much like QUIC header protection.